LeNPaul/hungry-minds/_posts/2021-02-23-how-to-start-a-blog-or-personal-website-using-jekyll-and-github-pages.md

 #### Conclusion

-Congratuations, you have started a blog using Jekyll and GitHub Pages!
+Congratulations, you have started a blog using Jekyll and GitHub Pages!
 For now, we are sticking to updating some configurations for your Jekyll site and publishing blog posts.
 Check out the article on *[How to Customize a Jekyll Theme]()* for more details on how to fully customize your Jekyll.

 #### FAQ

 ##### My site URL looks different than yours

 If you name your repository `<username>.github.io`, then your URL will be `https://<username>.github.io`.
 If you name your repository anything else, then your URL will be `https://<username>.github.io/<repository name>`.

+##### The Jekyll theme I like doesn't have a GitHub repository.

+Jekyll themes that you find from any of the sites linked on the [Jekyll documentation site](https://jekyllrb.com/docs/themes/) should have a GitHub repository referenced.
+If you are unable to find one, it may not be compatible with GitHub Pages.